7 Steps to Breaking Up With a Friend or Significant Other as Nicely as Possible

 Equal parts tact and toughness will help you get through this very unpleasant conversation.

-Parting ways with a friend or significant other is pretty brutal.
+Identifying a negative relationship and actually parting ways with a toxic friend or significant other is pretty brutal.
 Even if your split is ultimately the right decision (life happens and people grow apart), delivering the news is unpleasant at best—and totally gutting at worst.
-And to make things harder, there’s no course on how to breakup with someone you love as painlessly as possible.
+And to make matters worse, there’s no course on how to breakup with someone you care about as painlessly as possible.

 But when a relationship needs to end, whether it’s romantic or platonic, there's no easy way around it—in fact, the only way around it is through it.
 To spare both yourself and the other person a load of hurt feelings, awkwardness, and lack of closure, arm yourself with these tips on how to break up with someone like the kind, mature adult you are.